jeremiahishere/dockerchain/README.md

 # Dockerchain

-Run a series of dockerfiles, chaining the output of one into the next
+Build a series of docker images from a set of dockerfiles, chaining the output of one into the next.

 ## Installation